TikTok by the Numbers: Stats and Facts for Digital Advertisers - Basis Technologies

 “Don’t make ads, make TikToks.”

-• Small businesses report getting more engagement on TikTok than on other social media sites, including Facebook, Instagram, YouTube, and X.
+• Small to midsize restaurants and retailers report getting more engagement on TikTok than on other social media sites, including Facebook, Instagram, YouTube, and X.

 • 92% of TikTok users take some type of action after watching a video and 37% have purchased something they discovered through the app.